 On-going Research Support and Progress Tracking

 Prior to project launch, award recipients will be assigned a support team that will provide on-going scientific and logistical support and help address translational roadblocks that may arise.
-The support teams will be co-led by the Tufts CTSI Pilot Studies Program, Research Collaboration Team, and Research Process Improvement faculty and staff.
-Additional Tufts CTSI service providers, including, but not limited to, biostatisticians, recruitment and retention specialists, and informatics experts, may be involved on an as-needed basis.
+The support teams will be co-led by the Tufts CTSI Community Health Catalyst Program, Research Collaboration Team, and Research Process Improvement faculty and staff.
+Additional Tufts CTSI service providers, including, but not limited to, biostatisticians, recruitment and retentions specialists, and informatics experts, may be involved on as needed basis.
 Award recipients will be expected to collaborate with their support teams by providing progress updates, presenting future plans for publication/results dissemination and subsequent grant submission based upon findings, and discussing any challenges they may face during project implementation.
-At month 15-to-18 post-award, each research team will be required to make a presentation on its pilot project at a meeting open to the broader scientific community (e.g., Tufts CTSI Translational Research Day).

 Reporting and Long-Term Outcomes Tracking